-On April 12, 2013 we entered into a fully underwritten \$150 million secured credit facility (the "Credit Facility").
+On April 12, 2013, we entered into a fully underwritten \$150 million secured credit facility (the "Credit Facility").
 Macquarie Bank Limited ("Macquarie") is the Sole Underwriter and the Facility Agent for the Credit Facility.
 The syndicate includes HSBC Securities (USA) Inc., as a Lead Arranger, and HSBC Bank USA, National Association has committed to fund \$50 million of the Credit Facility.
-The Credit Facility is comprised of three tranches of \$50 million each for a total of \$150 million and will replace the existing \$25 million revolving credit facility with Macquarie.
+The Credit Facility was comprised of three tranches of \$50 million each for a total of \$150 million and replaced our existing \$25 million revolving credit facility with Macquarie.
 The term of the Credit Facility will be for a period of four years with a final repayment date of March 31, 2017 and the Credit Facility has an interest rate of LIBOR plus a margin of 3.5%.
-The Credit Facility will be used to fund construction and development costs related to the Otjikoto Project and for general corporate purposes.
-On February 19, 2014, the syndicate agreed to increase the amount of the Credit Facility to an aggregate amount of \$200 million, subject to updating the security document to reflect the increased amount of the Credit Facility.
-As of the date of this Annual Information Form, \$150 million remains available for draw down under the Credit Facility.